 Is this adventure good for all ages?

 Yes it is!
-On our trip’s we allow children 3 and up with discounted prices for children under 12.
+On our trip’s we allow children aged 5 and up.
 All children must be accompanied by an adult.
 Everyone must wear life jackets assigned by the Captain at all times and follow Captain’s instructions.

 How is this vessel different to others in the area?